Leative/SoSyM22-MDO-framework-evaluation/results/README.md

 A separate folder for each problem instance contains more in depth information about the performed evolutionary computations.
 The names of the files are chosen to be self-explanatory.

 ## Charts folder ##
-Based on the data in the analysis folder, charts contains visualizations of the progress of different metrics.
+Based on the data in the analysis folder, charts contains visualizations of the mean-n-effectiveness and cumulative approximation sets of all algorithm configurations.